mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 If you also changed Java source code, added widgets or made other changes that affect files other than the app file you will see a **Changes on disk** tab page that shows you what disk changes you are about to commit.

 Committing is only allowed if your working copy is up to date with the repository.
-If someone else committed a change since the last time you updated/pulled, you will have to update/pull first.
+If someone else committed a change since the last time you pulled, you will have to pull first.
 This is because the revision you create with the commit should incorporate both your changes and the changes by the other person.
 Updating will combine the latest changes in the repository with your changes.
 After reviewing the result, and fixing any conflicts, you can commit again.

 ### 4.3 Pushing